 The capital in the Faroe Islands lies in the heart of the island group and is a delight to explore.
-Torshavn is named after Thor, the god of thunder in the Norse mythology.
+Tórshavn is named after Tór, the god of weather, strenght, and growth in the Norse mythology.
 This far-flung Nordic city is home to just over 20.000 inhabitants.
 But despite the tiny population, Tórshavn is an appealing spot in the North Atlantic Ocean with plentiful of culture, nature and good food.

 Tórshavn translates to Thor’s Harbour.
+The islanders call the town Havn meaning simply Harbour.
 The city centre is protected by the port and by the long island Nólsoy, which lies outside of the capital.
 You can take the ferry to Nólsoy from the ferry port just beside the Tórshavn bus terminal where you will find the public blue busses owned by Strandfaraskip Landsins and which connect the different islands and villages to Tórshavn.

 The ferry to the most southernly island, Suðuroy, also departs next to the bus terminal.
 If you come to the Faroe Islands by airplane, which all arrive at Vagar Airport, then you will terminate at the bus terminal in Tórshavn if you decide to take public bus transport from the airport.

 The city centre is quite compact and lies only a 5-minute walk away from the bus terminal.
 There are lots of exciting things to see and explore in this quaint Nordic capital city.
 Everything in Torshavn can be easily reached by foot.

 The Tinganes buildings in the oldest part of Tórshavn.
 Photo by Dominique Bertine on Flickr.